nickdrummond/star-wars-ontology/docs/benefits.md

 ## Modularity

-We could modularise our ontology into each episode/series - only exposing the facts as they are exposed

-It is nice to make assertions about Anakin and Darth Vader separately, but allow the inference to match
+The ontology is modularised into each episode/series.

-As the ontology gets larger, modules help with focus, although there is a tradeoff with the simplicity of one ontology
+As the ontology gets larger, modules help with focus, although there is a tradeoff with the fluidity of developing one ontology

+## Referencing

+We can reference any number of sources to our entities/assertions - eg Wookipedia

+We could reference images/videos - many ontology tools recognise common formats eg jpg But, we would need to deal with permissions/hot linking etc so this is out of scope currently.